CentralLaserFacility/epac-flatbuffer-formats/README.md

 #### Implementation Details

-This schema was built based on the EPICS V4 [normative types][normative-types].
-A `PVData` object is defined which contains the following fields:

-- data: the value of the PV as sent from pv access, in the form of one of the supported normative types
+The pva0 schema was built based on the EPICS V4 [normative types][normative-types].
+A `PVData` object contains the value of the PV as sent from pv access, in the form of one of the supported data types, as well as some additional metadata, such as the name of the PV (the `source_name`).
-- source_name: the source of the data; for example, the name of a PV

-Currently `NTScalarAny` is used to handle both `NTScalar` and `NTScalarArray` types of data. `NTNDArray` is used for AreaDetector/Image data.
-NTTable` is also supported for any potential use cases.
+Currently `NTScalarAny` is used to handle both `NTScalar` and `NTScalarArray` types of data. `NTNDArray` is used for AreaDetector/Image data. `NTTable` is also supported for any potential use cases.

 #### Usage (Python)